GrapheneOS/hardened_malloc/README.md

 triggering](https://developer.android.com/preview/features#mallinfo) so
 hardened\_malloc enables `CONFIG_STATS` by default.
 The `malloc_info`
-implementation on Android is the standard one in Bionic, with the information is provided to Bionic via Android's internal extended `mallinfo` API with support for arenas and size class bins.
+implementation on Android is the standard one in Bionic, with the information provided to Bionic via Android's internal extended `mallinfo` API with support for arenas and size class bins.
 This means the `malloc_info` output is fully compatible, including still having `jemalloc-1` as the version of the data format to retain compatibility with existing tooling.

 On non-Android Linux, `mallinfo` has zeroed fields even with `CONFIG_STATS` enabled because glibc `mallinfo` is inherently broken.
 It defines the fields as